niketsathe1997/MyNunitProject/README.md

 # MyNunitProject

- This project contains automated tests for the JSONPlaceholder RESTful API using NUnit and RestSharp.
+ This project contains automated tests for the JSONPlaceholder RESTful API using NUnit .
 The tests include GET, POST, PUT, and DELETE requests to validate the functionality of the API.

 ## Prerequisites
 Before running the tests, ensure that you have the following installed: